-Decentralised cooperation is based on partnerships between French authorities (regions, departments, inter-municipalities, districts?) and foreign authorities, involving human exchanges and relationships of trust.
-It is a pillar of French external action.
+Decentralised cooperation is based on partnerships between French and South African local authorities (regions, departments, municipalities, districts), involving human exchanges and relationships of trust.

 Based, above all, on the exchange of good practices, know-how, institutional support and training, decentralised cooperation :

 - encourages the opening up and attractiveness of territories by promoting the economic, tourist and cultural influence of local authorities;

 - responds to a duty of international solidarity and development aid;